toddcf/06-javascript/notes.md

 `NaN == NaN // false`

 Again, due to quirks like these, it is best to use `===` by default instead of `==`.

+## Short Circuiting

+If the first side of an `or` statement is true, JavaScript skips checking the second side because it would be a moot point -- the `or` statement is now true regardless of whether the second side is true or false.
+This is called short circuiting.